U.S Department of Health & Human ServicesHHSNational Institutes of HealthNIHNCATSNCATSCTSA ProgramCTSA

 Five key publications highlighted here were selected for their role in identifying barriers to successful clinical trial completion and their contribution to new medical policy, demonstrating the impact of CTSA-supported research over time.

 CTSA-supported investigators have helped strengthen the methodological foundations of clinical trial design.
-The study Design and Endpoints of Clinical Trials in Hepatocellular Carcinoma (PMID: 18477802, 2008) provided widely adopted guidance on selecting appropriate measurements of outcomes and the right patient populations for liver cancer trials.
+The study Design and Endpoints of Clinical Trials in Hepatocellular Carcinoma (Llovet et al., 2008) provided widely adopted guidance on selecting appropriate measurements of outcomes and the right patient populations for liver cancer trials.
 By recommending standardized measures such as time-to-progression and overall survival, the work improved the consistency and comparability of clinical studies and has been cited in 18 policy documents, three patents, and 12 clinical trials, reflecting its influence on more successful clinical trial practices.

 Together, these CTSA-supported studies demonstrate how improving trial design, simplifying eligibility criteria, addressing recruitment barriers, and promoting participation can strengthen the clinical research enterprise and ensure that new therapies benefit more patients in a greater variety of clinical and resource settings.